-With your application to the MSW program, you may apply to a certificate program in Mental Health Practice or Trauma Practice.
+With your application to the MSW program, you may apply to a certificate program in Mental Health Practice, Trauma Practice, or Clinical Practice with Active Service Members, Veterans, and Families.
 In each certificate program, you will learn from Simmons faculty who are experts in these knowledge areas, gain hands-on experience in the field, and be able to graduate as a confident clinician prepared to work in your area of focus.

 The Trauma Practice certificate prepares you with the enhanced clinical skills to work with populations and individuals affected by trauma.
 This program sequence will prepare you to serve diverse clients including children, adults, couples, families, and groups.
 You will be prepared to aid these populations in settings such as schools, universities, mental health centers, immigrant and refugee centers, legal and prison systems, inpatient and outpatient hospitalization programs, and psychotherapeutic environments.

 Lifespan of Trauma Treatment: Adults and Families

 The Mental Health Practice certificate will prepare you to help individuals and populations affected by serious mental health conditions, including concurrent health conditions, achieve wellness and recovery.
 Through this certificate program, you will gain the skills to: